vlstill/tedi/aim.md

 vim: wrap linebreak nolist formatoptions-=t
 ---

+Overall, the aim of my PhD research is to devise methods for efficient analysis of programs running under relaxed memory models.
+These methods should also be implemented and thoroughly evaluated, aiming at real-world usability.
+The implementation will be primarily aimed for the DIVINE model checker\ \cite{DIVINEToolPaper2017}.
+Namely, I would like to make it possible to apply relaxed-memory-aware analysis to unit tests of nontrivial parallel data structures and algorithms.

 # Objectives and Expected Results

 ## A LLVM-Based Program Transformation for Analysis of Relaxed Memory Models